 The Parks – 3/5

 The quality of the parks at Tignes has always been a bit of a rollercoaster.
-The main park, served by the Grattalu chairlift, features a number of small 2m-to-5m kickers and jibs.
+The main park, served by the Grattalu chairlift, features a number of small 2m-to-5m kickers and jibs with a bigger line accessible from either the chair or the Palet drag lift.
 Their ‘Shoot my Ride’ system records your run with a number of cameras, so you can later download it… or delete it as quickly as possible!

 On the run back to the resort you can either drop into the full-sized halfpipe, or head for the airbag to practice getting inverted without breaking your neck.
 Access from Val Claret is a breeze, but if you’re staying in one of the other villages then you can still get there quickly by taking the free shuttle bus to the foot of the Tichot chair.

 A better option for those wanting to take their riding to the next level is the very well-maintained Val Park.
-There are a couple of ways to get there, the quickest being via the Aeroski that’s right by the main square in Tignes-Le-Lac.
+There are a couple of ways to get there, the quickest being via the Toviere that’s right by the main square in Tignes-Le-Lac.
 The jumps are bigger (8-15m) and the rails more technical, plus the park is serviced by its own tow rope to ensure you get plenty of fast laps in.
-However, you’ll need the full Espace Killy pass to access this area, and since it’s operated by Val d’Isère we’re not going to award Tignes the credit!

 On the edge of Tignes-Le-Lac is the Gliss’Park, a small beginner terrain park served by the Millonex tow.